 A relational database matches data by using common characteristics found within the data set.

 A database system is built for applications.
-Technical people program the applications.
-End-users are the ultimate recipients of whatever you are providing as the database designer or modeler.
+Programmers and developers create the applications and end-users are the ultimate recipients of whatever you are providing as the database designer or modeler.

 Relational database systems were originally developed because of familiarity and simplicity.

 Because tables are used to communicate ideas in many fields, the terminology of tables, rows, and columns is not intimidating to most users.
 During the early years of relational databases (1970s), the simplicity and familiarity of relational databases had strong appeal especially in comparison with procedural orientation of other data models that existed at the time.
 Despite the familiarity and simplicity of relational databases, there exists a strong mathematical basis as the foundation of relational databases.
 The mathematics of relational databases involves conceptualizing tables as sets.
 The combination of familiarity and simplicity with a mathematical foundation is so powerful that relational database management systems are commercially dominant.